zeemohamed7/learn-django/starting_a_django_project.md

 ### Install pgAdmin (Optional GUI)

-pgAdmin is a graphical interface for managing PostgreSQL databases.

-You can create databases, users, and run SQL queries without using the command line.

-It’s similar to MongoDB Compass, which is the GUI for MongoDB.
+*pgAdmin* is a graphical interface for managing PostgreSQL databases, similar to MongoDB Compass, which is the GUI for MongoDB.

 Key difference: PostgreSQL is relational (tables, rows, foreign keys), while MongoDB is NoSQL (documents, collections, JSON-like structure).